Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We also felt like the weather would have also influenced our choice.
 Wind and rain along the coast is not very pleasant, but we were lucky and had mostly gorgeous weather.

-As you can see below, the coastline boardwalks are quite nice and very inviting!
+As you can see in the next photo, the coastline boardwalks are quite nice and very inviting!
 We are from Colorado, so this was important to us.
 It is all a matter of preference!

-However, for the purpose of our eBooks, we have now walked all the routes to assist you in your own selection and your own preferences.
+However, we have indeed walked all the routes to assist you in your own selection and your own preferences.

 I hope our introduction to the Camino Portugués has helped you in your own decision-making process.
-I will continue to add articles of each and every leg of our journey, as I can.
 It was truly unique from the others we have done.
 I promise you that I will give you the good, the bad and the ugly!

 May your pilgrimage roads be full of wisdom and direction!
 May you always be mindful of how you impact the landscape, the culture and your own life!
 May you be the pilgrimage traveler who is aware of all that is around you!